wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

 * 2x FortiGate-VM (BYOL/PAYG) instances with three NICs.
 Each FortiGate-VM reside in different availability zones.
 * Untrust interface placed in SD-WAN zone "Underlay".
 * 2x firewall rules - permit outbound, and permit internal.
+* Azure SDN connector using managed identity with reader role.
 * 2x Ubuntu 20.04 LTS test client VMs in each workload subnet.
 * Choose PAYG or BYOL in variables - if BYOL, place .lic files in subfolder "licenses" and define in variables.
+* Terraform backend (versions.tf) stored in Azure storage - customise backend.conf to suit or modify as appropriate.
+An backend.conf.example is provided.

+Topology using default variables
 ![img](https://github.com/wintermute000/azure-fgt-lb-ha-crosszone-3port/blob/master/azure-fgt-lb-ha-crosszone-3port.jpg)

 ### If BYOL is used, then the VNET summary route will not be created in FortiOS due to the limitation of unlicensed VM only allowing 3 routes.
 Add the VNET summary route after licensing has finished.